ewintram/CV/README.md

 #### Proactivity

-As a result of my roles as a support to teams and projects, I am a perceptive and proactive colleague, spotting patterns and making predictions on improvements to working environments.
+As a result of my support roles to teams and projects, I am a perceptive and proactive colleague, spotting patterns and making predictions on improvements to working environments.
+As a student at Makers Academy web development bootcamp I mentored two junior students which allowed me to reflect on my own learning whilst supporting them with the curriculum and experience.

 ## Projects